Bioconductor/BBS/README.md

 ### DNS resolution and https specifics

 In Stage 2, the Windows and Mac builders get packages to build from the *primary builder*.
-Historically this was done via http and has recently been transitioned to https.
+Historically this was done via http then we transitioned to https.

 #### Address and canonical DNS records